getBoolean/dart_pb_extensions_common/README.md

 Status: **In Development**

-The following major tasks are still needed to be completed:
+While the majority of major tasks have been completed, there is still a number of bugs to be fixed

 - [x] Dart bindings for the Paperback Source models
 - [x] Make `Source` methods return `Future` instead of JS's `Promise`, which would allow the keyword